JetBrains/kotlin-web-site/docs/topics/equality.md

 To provide a custom equals check implementation, override the [`equals(other: Any?): Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-any/equals.html) function.
-Functions with the same name and other signatures, like `equals(other: Foo)`, don't affect equality checks with the operators `==` and `!=`.
+Functions with the same name and other signatures (like `equals(other: Foo)`) don't affect equality checks with the operators `==` and `!=`.

+While this equality operator (`==`) is called structural equality to distinguish it from the [referential equality](#referential-equality) (`===`), its underlying behavior could be referential in nature.

+One common scenario where structural equality can exhibit referential behavior is when handling non-data classes, especially those without a custom implementation of the `equals()` function.
+In fact, this behavior is inherent by default in all classes except for [data classes](data-classes.md).

 Structural equality has nothing to do with comparison defined by the `Comparable<...>` interface, so only a custom `equals(Any?)` implementation may affect the behavior of the operator.